SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 ### To add new styles

-1. Open **HelloWorld.module.scss**.
+1. Open **HelloWorldWebPart.module.scss**.
 This is the SCSS file where you define your styles.

   By default, the styles are scoped to your web part.
 You can see that as the styles are defined under **.helloWorld**.